OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 ```

 > **Note**
-> The above remappings mean that both `@openzeppelin/contracts/` and `@openzeppelin/contracts-upgradeable/` are coming from the `openzeppelin-contracts-upgradeable` submodule and its subdirectories (which includes its own transitive copy of `openzeppelin-contracts` of the same release version number).
+> The above remappings mean that both `@openzeppelin/contracts/` (including proxy contracts deployed by this library) and `@openzeppelin/contracts-upgradeable/` come from your installation of the `openzeppelin-contracts-upgradeable` submodule and its subdirectories, which include its own transitive copy of `openzeppelin-contracts` of the same release version number.
 This format is needed for Etherscan verification to work.
 Particularly, any copies of `openzeppelin-contracts` that you install separately are NOT used.

 ## Version Limitations